Seteco/Somorrostro/General-Info---charts.d.md

 export NETDATA_CONFIG_DIR="/path/to/etc/netdata"
 ```

+Also, remember that netdata runs `chart.d.plugin` as user `netdata` (or any other user netdata is configured to run as).

 ## Running multiple instances of charts.d.plugin

 Charts.d will call the `X_update()` function one after another.
 This means that a delay in collector `X` will also delay the collection of `Y` and `Z`.